crmplease/coder/README.md

 Config for AddCodeToMethodRector:
 - setMethod: method name, to which need to add code
 - setCode: code which need to add

+### AddMethodToClassRector

+Config for AddMethodToClassRector:
+- setMethod: method name which need to add
+- setVisibility: method visibility 'public', 'protected' or 'private', default is 'private'
+- setIsStatic: is method static or no, true or false, default false
+- setIsAbstract: is method abstract or no, true or false, default false
+- setIsFinal: is method final or no, true or false, default false
+- setReturnType: method return type, can be class name started with '\\' or scalar type or void
+- setReturnDescription: return description in PhpDoc
+- setDescription: method description in PhpDoc

 ### AddTraitToClassRector